cairo-book/cairo-book/src/ch04-01-what-is-ownership.md

 ```

 #### Destruction with a side-effect: the Destruct trait
-When a value is destroyed, the compiler calls the `destruct` method on that type.
+When a value is destroyed, the compiler first tries to call the `drop` method on that type.
+If it doesn't exist, then the compiler tries to call `destruct` instead.
 This method is provided by the `Destruct` trait.
-This is actually how `Drop` is implemented at the moment, by providing a `Destruct` impl that does nothing.

 As said earlier, dictionaries in Cairo are types that must be "squashed" when destructed, so that the sequence of access can be proven.
-This is easy for developers to forget, so instead dictionaries implement the Destruct Trait.
+This is easy for developers to forget, so instead dictionaries implement the `Destruct` trait to ensure that all dictionaries are _squashed_ when going out of scope.
 As such, the following example will not compile:

 ```rust,does_not_compile